swiftlang/swift/userdocs/diagnostics/non-sendable-types-and-objective-c-interoperability.md

-# Non-sendable types and Objective-C interoperability
+# Non-sendable types and Objective-C interoperability (NonSendableObjCInterop)

 Actor-isolated methods that are `async` can be exposed to Objective-C using `@objc`.
 These methods are imported into Objective-C with a completion handler parameter.
 When Objective-C code calls any of these methods, a detached task that calls the `async` Swift method will be created, executed in the concurrency domain of the actor, and eventually forward the results to the completion handler.